css-materials/course-site/content/faq/whom-course-for/index.md

     * Is going to analyze data collected by her lab members in the next six months
     * Wants to produce analysis notebooks that are easily shareable with her colleagues
     * Expects to take courses in machine learning and statistics which require a background in R

-## What do I need for this course?

-**You will need to bring a computer to class each day.** Class sessions are a mix of lecture, demonstration, and coding.
-It is essential to have a computer so you can follow along and complete the exercises.
-All class materials (including slides and notes) will be made available before/after class for your review.

 <!--
 By the end of the first week, you should make sure you can access the following software: